-So how do you decide such questions?
-How can you determine whether a given spectrum is a commutative ring spectrum if you don't have a construction that tells you right away that it is commutative?
+So how can you determine whether a given spectrum is a commutative ring spectrum if you don't have a construction that tells you right away that it is commutative?
 This is where obstruction theory comes into the story.

-There is an operadic notion of an $E{\infty}$ -ring spectrum that goes back to Boardman-Vogt and May.
-Comparison theorems [76], [111] then tell you whether these more complicated objects are equivalent to commutative ring spectra.
+There is an operadic notion of an E{∞} -ring spectrum that goes back to Boardman-Vogt and May.
+Comparison theorems [77, 116] then tell you whether these more complicated objects are equivalent to commutative ring spectra.
 In the categories of symmetric spectra, orthogonal spectra and S-modules they are.

 Obstruction theory might help you with a decision whether a spectrum carries a commutative monoid structure: One version [16] gives obstructions for lifting the ordinary Postnikov tower to a Postnikov tower that lives within the category of commutative ring spectra.
-The other kind finds some obstruction classes that tell you that you cannot extend some partial bits and pieces of a nice multiplication to a fully fledged structure of an $E{\infty}$ -ring spectrum or that some homology or homotopy operation that you observe contradicts such a structure.
-This can be used for a negative result (as in [61]) or for positive statements: There are result by Robinson [101] and Goerss-Hopkins [38, 39] that tell you that you have a (sometimes even unique) $E{\infty}$ -ring structure on your spectrum if all the obstruction groups vanish.
-Most notably Goerss and Hopkins used obstruction theory to prove that the Morava stabilizer groups acts on the corresponding Lubin-Tate spectrum via $E{\infty}$ -morphisms [38].
+The other kind finds some obstruction classes that tell you that you cannot extend some partial bits and pieces of a nice multiplication to a fully fledged structure of an E{∞} -ring spectrum or that some homology or homotopy operation that you observe contradicts such a structure.
+This can be used for a negative result (as in [62]) or for positive statements: There are result by Robinson [106] and Goerss-Hopkins [38, 39] that tell you that you have a (sometimes even unique) E{∞} -ring structure on your spectrum if all the obstruction groups vanish.
+Most notably Goerss and Hopkins used obstruction theory to prove that the Morava stabilizer groups acts on the corresponding Lubin-Tate spectrum via E{∞} -morphisms [38].